 - Incentives: In many cases, captive agents are incentivized to sell even if the policy they offer isn’t the best possible option for the consumer.
 Similarly, the typical exclusive agent can only help 5-10% of the prospects they quote.
 Independent agents on the other hand are less concerned with what policy they sell, and because they are not biased in that way, they are more focused on doing what’s right for the client.
 This means they are able to serve the needs and interests of their clients better.

 - Renewal Savings: When buying insurance from a captive agent, you are subject to the policy changes of that company.
 If rates go up, there is really nothing you can do about it, except go through the time-consuming process of shopping policies on your own.
 However, when working with an independent agent, they will do this work for you automatically at renewal to make sure you’re getting the best possible coverage at the lowest rate.

 Beyond the difference between carriers and agencies, every insurance agent must be licensed in her or his state.
 Each state has its own unique set of rules and regulations when it comes to becoming a licensed insurance agent.
 Here is a quick snapshot of what is required to become a licensed agent in Michigan:

 - Fingerprinting Required: No, but applicants must provide two forms of identification at exam

 - Number of Hours of pre-Exam Training Required: 24 hours each for life; accident and health; property; casualty; personal lines

 - Exam Passage Required Before Applying for License: Yes

-If you’re currently working with a captive agent directly and would like to learn more about the agency/broker experience, you can contact us or simply get a free quote to see if there are opportunities for you to save by switching.
+If you’re currently working with a captive agent directly and would like to learn more about the agency/broker experience, you can get a free quote to see if there are opportunities for you to save by switching.
 As mentioned in the article above, our interest at Entrust Insurance is to offer you the best coverage for your situation at the lowest rate possible.
 We aren’t concerned with which policy we sell, just that you are taken care of and protect